v1st-git/stdgont/README.md

 # stdgont
 <p><b>Short description of the project.</b>
-Add Semantic Web ontology power to OpenRefine!
+<p>Add Semantic Web ontology power to OpenRefine!
 (Proof of concept/demonstration purposes only).
-Generate&use the Simplified Technical Dictionary Generic Ontology (STDGOnt) in OpenRefine operation JSON.
+<p>Generate&use the Simplified Technical Dictionary Generic Ontology (STDGOnt) in OpenRefine operation JSON.
-For example, reconcile and enrich corporate material master data.
+For example, to reconcile and enrich corporate material master data.

 Introduction.
 This project demonstrates a practical approach for reconciliation and enrichment of corporate material master data.